 Here’s how to do it in three easy steps.

 Collect small objects that will last well and that will instantly remind you of your holiday.
-Try and think about collecting different shapes and textures and maybe even some things that have a distinctive smell, but remember that you can’t keep anything that will rot and go bad!
+Try and think about collecting different shapes and textures, and maybe even some things that have a distinctive smell – but remember that you can’t keep anything may rot!
 What you collect will depend on where you go, but here are some ideas

 – Sea shells come in all shapes and sizes, so try to find a selection of distinctive shapes like a spiral, a cone and an oval